mickeeriksson/PAL-1_GettingStarted/theDoNothingProgram/README.md

 * You will see a lot of Hexformated output in the terminal.

 Run the program
-* type 0200+SPACE, to set the address to 0x0200, out start address, The PAL-1 shows
+* type 0200+SPACE, to set the address to 0x0200, our start address, The PAL-1 shows

     0200 EA